Killol14/Yoga_shop/README.md

 ## User Experience

 * This Is user friendly E-Commerce Website
-* User can Register then Login and Logout
+* User can Register and Login and Logout
 * User can Buy Yoga and Meditation Products
 * Make it easy for the user to navigate the site.